RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/2-Page Components/Board Component/Board Component.md

 There can be many other use cases like - a sales manager viewing the status of various leads, a purchase manager looking at items' order status, an accounts manager monitoring invoices status etc.

 ## Interpreting information on each Board Item Card
-As seen in the image above, the Board Component categories the Table items across various sections based on the defined Choice Type of field.
+As seen in the image above, the Board Component categorises the Table items across various sections based on the defined Choice Type of field.
 Each item is displayed like a Card.

 Board component provides information about the following: